mikeroyal/Raspberry-Pi-Guide/README.md

 [authentik](https://github.com/goauthentik/authentik) is an open-source Identity Provider focused on flexibility and versatility.
 You can use authentik in an existing environment to add support for new protocols. authentik is also a great solution for implementing signup/recovery/etc in your application, so you don't have to deal with it.

-[PiShrink](https://github.com/Drewsif/PiShrink) is a bash script that automatically shrink a pi image that will then resize to the max size of the SD card on boot.

 [RPiPlay](https://github.com/FD-/RPiPlay) is an open-source implementation of an AirPlay mirroring server for the Raspberry Pi that supports iOS 9 and later.

-[Gpiozero](https://github.com/gpiozero/gpiozero) is a simple interface to GPIO(General-Purpose Input/Output) devices with the Raspberry Pi.

 [Lightberry](https://lightberry.eu) is a Led lighting solution dedicated for raspberry pi and your TV.

 [Lomorage](https://github.com/lomorage/homepage) is a Private photo cloud host on Raspberry Pi, with Android/iOS/Web client.

-[Kubernetes on ARM](https://github.com/luxas/kubernetes-on-arm) is a tool to get your ARM device up and running Kubernetes in less than ten minutes.

 [Balena Sound](https://sound.balenalabs.io/) is a single or multi-room streamer for an existing audio device using a Raspberry Pi!
 It supports Bluetooth, Airplay and Spotify Connect.